 - Dr Grace handles Constable Crabtree a sample of substance from a dead body.
 He looks at it, sniffs it and even tastes it.
 He comments that is looks like sod, smells like sod and tastes like sod.
 Dr Grace is surprised that he's in the habit of tasting sod.

-- In the pilot of Red Dwarf, Dave Lister keeps licking and eating white powder that is all over the ship.
+- In the pilot of Red Dwarf, Dave Lister keeps licking and eating the white powder that is all over the ship.
 Pity he's that Dave.
-He's disturbed learning he has eaten half the crew.
+He's rather disturbed to learn that the powder is the remains of the rest of the crew.

 - When the MythBusters tested the "liferaft parachute" scene from Indiana Jones and the Temple of Doom, they took some time to dig through everything in the life raft's survival kit.
 Grant poked a hole in a bottle of green liquid, sniffed, then took a sip.

 - Shen Nung Shi, the Chinese mythological tamer of plants, who was said to have tried eating every kind of plant available to see which ones were beneficial and which poisonous.